zjohn77/lightning-mlflow-hf/README.md

     model=model, datamodule=datamodule, ckpt_path=best_model_path, )
 ```

-Twice we called `test` so that we are testing both the last model at stop time and the
+We had called `test` twice so that we are testing both the last model at stop time and the
 best model according to our metric.
 This is a perfect example of the rich functionality
 that comes with PyTorch Lightning.

-That's it!
-I hope that this code walkthrough has been enlightening.
-Now the next step is
-to explore the results of fine tuning an LLM to predict unfair Terms of Service.
+And that wraps up the code walkthrough.
+Now let's dive into the model results.

 ## 5. Model Results